-NBA 2K22 is still the flagship game, but that will almost certainly change later this year when 2K Sports and Visual Dynamics announce a new entry in the long-running series.
+NBA 2K22 is still the flagship game, but that will change later this year when 2K Sports and Visual Dynamics release a new entry in the long-running series.

 Here’s a closer look at what you can expect from NBA 2K23’s features, release date, editions, demo, and more.